-What happen to this Leslieville Fallen Home?
+What happened to this Leslieville Fallen Home?

 You might have heard about the Leslieville fallen home on the news or read about it in the paper(Star Article Link) We thought that, given this happened right in our own backyard so to speak, it presented a perfect opportunity to explain to everyone what really happened here and how this could very well happen again.
 We are actually surprised it doesn’t happen more often given the way most new homes and additions are framed or left once framing has been completed.

-With this Leslieville fallen home, it all came down to lack of proper framing techniques and how the materials were not designed to withstand those high wind forces on their own.
+With this Leslieville fallen home, it all came down to a lack of proper framing techniques and how the materials were not designed to withstand those high wind forces on their own.
 At the end of the day, this was completely avoidable if a little more care had been taken with the framing of the building itself.

-We will walk you through a site photo and list off the various areas that failed due to improper workmanship.
+We will walk you through a site photo and list the various areas that failed due to improper workmanship.
 Each item is numbered so you can fully understand what we are referring to.